Language selection

 The Consular services of the Embassy of Canada in Paris can produce certified true copies of certain Canadian document.

-You can obtain this service by post or by appointment.
+You can obtain this service by post.
 In all cases, you application must include the followings:

 • Original documents for which you need certified true copies